Our16bitwars/Hi/README.md

 I may sometimes sleep with PT online .
 Its usually at my name but feel free to c+h! i js won't answer you ^^

+Im pretty shy and the best i can do is go with you and crown/compliment ur skin!! but feel free to bmf :3

 #

 ![IMG_2248](https://github.com/user-attachments/assets/8c546d77-4bc6-448a-945d-26877d44f818)